tweag/servant-template/README.md

 - Directly (using your environment's `stack` and `elm` commands)

 ### Setup

+There are a few ways to setup the project and its dependencies, outlined below.

+#### With nix
 Setting up the runtime dependencies for development, such as the database, is taken care of by the `bin/setup` script.
 This calls individual components' setup scripts such as `bin/db/setup` under the hood, if you prefer to call it directly without using `nix`.

+#### Without nix
+Alternatively, there is a setup script in `bin/db/setup` that will create a database, user and load the schema required for a working development environment.
+This script assumes the existence of few packages (`toml2json`, `jq`, `postgres`, etc.) made available automatically by the nix-shell but should be usable if they are installed manually.

+#### With docker
+In the root of the project you can find a `docker-compose.yml` file which provides a Postgresql database and a web interface to it, exposed on port `8081`.
+You can initialise the schema of the database by running the `schema.sql` which is also provided.

 ### Building the API